-TAFE (NSW) have outlined that when the Diploma is running, they encourage specialist manufacturers, authorities and suppliers to come and talk to classes about their field.
-This can be beneficial to help supplement the Teachers knowledge with expert advice and feedback from industry.
+TAFE (NSW) have outlined that once the Diploma is running, they encourage specialist manufacturers, authorities and suppliers to come and talk to classes about their field of expertise.
+This can be beneficial to help supplement the Teachers knowledge with expert advice and provide feedback from industry.
 The attendance for Specialist Presenters will need to be arranged with TAFE (NSW) and the Teacher so that topics can be discussed to match what the students are learning in the class.
 The visit would typically include a presentation to the class followed by some Q&A sessions to help the students understand the product/system.
 This should take around 60 minutes of the lesson, but can be negotiated with the Teacher.

 Please note that this is not to be about Brands.
 The presentation should be purely technical in its content and focus on design principles.

-If you are interested in being involved in any of the areas outlined above and have not yet talked to me, please come and have a chat with me and I can help you out with any of the details.
+If you are interested in being involved in any of the areas outlined above and have not yet talked to me, please contact me to discuss.

 Additional Education Resources